guz18/taskOfAIDps/README.md

 ![comparingOfMyModels](images/comparingOfMyModels.png)

-#I chose my last model to use
-#I used Flask, Heroku and because my github repository was large for me to deploy it directly to Heroku, I used Docker.
+#I chose my last model to use.
+I used Flask, Heroku and because my github repository was large for me to deploy it directly to Heroku, I used Docker.

 * My website is https://dps-ai-task-goksu-7343c3186a4c.herokuapp.com/
 * If you send request in this format to this website